brangerbriz/machine-learning-docs/markdown/linear-regression.md

 - RAD: index of accessibility to radial highways
 - TAX: full-value property-tax rate per $10,000
 - PTRATIO: pupil-teacher ratio by town
-- B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+- B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town (NOTE: I feel very uncomfortable about this.
+I didn't know this was a feature when I chose to use this as an example.)
 - LSTAT: % lower status of the population
 - MEDV: Median value of owner-occupied homes in $1000's

-Of our 506 samples, we want to hold out 20% to use as testing data, leaving us with 404 samples with 13 features each.
-We will use this `404x13` design matrix to fit our linear model.
+Of our 506 samples, we want to hold out 20% to use as [test data](data-is-key.html#training-data-vs-test-data), leaving us with 404 samples with 13 features each.
+We will use this `404x13` [design matrix](features-and-design-matrices.html) to fit our linear model.
 Our target data `y` is the actual price of the home in thousands of dollars.
 We have `404x1` `y` values.
+You can find this example python script in [`code/python/linear-regression.py`](code/python/linear-regression.py).

 ```
-# pip install scikit-learn if you have not already done so
+# "pip install scikit-learn" if you have not already done so
 from sklearn import datasets
 from sklearn.linear_model import LinearRegression
 from sklearn.metrics import mean_absolute_error